naninovel/docs/docs/en/guide/script-expressions.md

 # Script Expressions

-When writing naninovel scripts, you can inject expression constructs to command parameter values and generic text lines using curly braces `{}`:
+When writing scenario scripts, you can inject expression constructs to command parameter values and generic text lines using curly braces `{}`:

 ```nani
 One plus two equals {1 + 2}.